Only open to master’s students in Psychology with specialisation Economic and Consumer Psychology.

 Mode of instruction

-Five 2-hour lectures and five 2-hour work group sessions:
+Four 2-hour lectures and five 2-hour work group sessions:

-Lectures: to cover the relevant literature
+Lectures: to cover the relevant literature on the psychology of influence.

 The final grade is based an exam (50% of final grade) and a report (50% of final grade):